BizTalk Server: Basics principles of Maps – Introduction (Part 1)

 When a message is received from the adapter, it will execute a pipeline.
 A Pipeline is a simple sequential composition of components whose main objective is:

-• Translate and transform messages: which may be in different formats: text files (Flat File), compressed files (ZIP) to the format that BizTalk uses internally to process messages: XML (Extensible Markup Language).
+• Translate and transform messages, which may be in different formats: text files (Flat File), compressed files (ZIP), to the format that BizTalk uses internally to process messages: XML (Extensible Markup Language).

 • Validate incoming messages: In its normal functioning, BizTalk Server only processes messages that are internally recognized.
 For that, it uses XML Schema that allows describing the structure (records, elements, attributes, namespace, names, data types) and that also defines the validation rules (whether it is required or not, the number of times the element may appear (occurrence), hierarchy) of the XML messages.

-Then the messages are dumped inside the MessageBox (database) where the different subscribers (1 or more interested in this message) will subscribe the message and receive them.
+Then the messages are dumped inside the MessageBox (database) where the different subscribers (1 or more interested in this message) will subscribe to the message and receive it.
 These subscribers can be other physical ports, typically, send Ports (for message routing scenarios) or orchestrations, launching new processes or waking up those who were waiting (through correlated fields)

 Note: The key to understanding port terminology in BizTalk is to understand the notions of logical ports (also called orchestration ports) and physical ports.
-To oversimplify, it’s the difference between creating ports in Orchestration Designer (logical), and using BizTalk Explorer or BizTalk Administration Console (physical).
+To oversimplify, it’s the difference between creating ports in Orchestration Designer (logical) and using BizTalk Explorer or BizTalk Administration Console (physical).
 When a developer creates a Specify Later port in Orchestration Designer, he’s configuring a logical port, leaving the corresponding physical port properties to be configured later by the BizTalk administrator.
 Giving the administrator the flexibility to configure the physical port in the production environment is a key reason why Specify Later is the most frequently used option.

 Related links